JKDhanush/LinkedIn-Post-Generator/README.md

    - Utilizes the Llama 3.2 model to generate new posts based on user-selected parameters.
    - Employs prompt engineering to ensure generated content aligns with the influencer's style.

-## Installation Instructions
-To run the LinkedIn Post Generator locally:
-1. Clone the repository: